Why scholars are diagramming neural network models: Background

-In terms of communicating about AI systems, it is not just \emph{from researchers to the public}, but also \emph{between researchers} that attention is needed.
-The act of communicating between researchers is not only about making code reproducible \citep{Hutson725}, though we agree that is important, but making cognitively accessible the systems and the computational artifacts of which they are comprised.
-As a result of this, diagrams have a role to play in the ethics of AI, and are a key way of establishing transparency and managing risks around what the system is doing.
+There are fundamental and complex aspects of NNs which are not commonly included in diagrams.
+Authors put substantial thought into the nature of the loss function, and how to decompose the set of components of the loss, but this is done outside the diagram and articulated through mathematical notation.
+It is integral to the NN, but the design choices for layers are prioritised in the diagram.

-\section{H1: There is a relation between content included in NN system diagrams and their role in the scholarly community as conceptual models}
+In terms of communicating about NNs, it is not just \emph{from researchers to the public}, but also \emph{between researchers} that attention is needed.
+The act of communicating between researchers is not only about making code reproducible \citep{Hutson725}, but also making cognitively accessible the models and the computational artifacts of which they are comprised.
+As a result of this, diagrams have a role to play in the ethics of NNs and AI more broadly, and are a key way of establishing transparency and managing risks around how the model operates.